BananaAccounting/Germany/EÜRDossier/2_ELSTER Reports/Readme.md

 # Roadmap ELSTER Reports

+Typical user: Steuerberater for year end, UStVA himself UStVA form is a priority
+Elsterkennziffern

+## Considerations for integrating Elster Kennziffern and report

+Complextiy increases with less common cross-border transactions Most users use few Kennzahlen only
+Elster transfer easily can be done manually via personal online-access Potentially an easy solution is possible

+## How it's done so far

+switzerland: TVA table and report few Kennziffern only, data for Bemessungsgrundlagen and tax amounts needed

+All the current standard templates (Schweiz, Österreich and Germany), are structured in a way that the TVA table contains the Kennziffern for the UStVA and relates them to MwSt/USt codes.
+As far as I understand, the idea is, that a user enters bookings always with the appropiate MwSt/USt code.
+The apps' algorithm then sums up bookings that use a certain MwSt/USt code and then sums these up to a Kennziffer, as some Kennziffern refer to more than one MsSt/USt code.
+The USt Apps (for Switzerland this works perfectly!, for Autria it doesn't seem to work) then produce the TVA tax report form with Kennzifftern and the corresponding amounts.

+accordingly in Germany

+##

 ### BananaApp ELSTER Umsatzsteuervoranmeldung 2016/2018 and current accounting files templates for Germany

 Banana has already implemented a Banana app for UStVA (ELSTER Umsatzsteuervoranmeldung 2016/2018).
 There is a message on Github, saying that ELSTER recently changed the interface so that the app apparantly doesn't work anymore for 2019.